openeuler-mirror/docs/docs/en/docs/ApplicationDev/preparations-for-development-environment.md

         $ cd ~/iso
         ```

      10. Run the  **wget**  command to remotely download the release package and verification file.
-In the command,  **ipaddriso**  and  **ipaddrisosum**  are the addresses copied in  [1.g](#li62369349505)  and  [1.h](#li9236203405015).
+In the command,  **ipaddriso**  and  **ipaddrisosum**  are the addresses copied in  [1.7](#li62369349505)  and  [1.8](#li9236203405015).

          ```
          $ wget ipaddriso
          $ wget ipaddrisosum
          ```

-2. Release Package Integrity Check
+2. Perform the Integrity Check on Release Package.

    1. Obtain the verification value in the verification file.

       ```
-      $ cat openEuler-21.03-aarch64-dvd.iso.sha256sum
+      $ cat openEuler-21.09-aarch64-dvd.iso.sha256sum
       ```

    2. Calculate the SHA256 verification value of the openEuler release package.

       ```
-      $ sha256sum openEuler-21.03-aarch64-dvd.iso
+      $ sha256sum openEuler-21.09-aarch64-dvd.iso
       ```

       After the command is run, the verification value is displayed.

-   3. Check whether the values calculated in step 1 and step 2 are consistent.
+   3. Check whether the values obtained from step 1 and step 2 are consistent.

       If the verification values are consistent, the .iso file is not damaged.
 If they are inconsistent, the file is damaged and you need to obtain the file again.